pseudo7799/Power-BI-Projects/README.md

 Objective -

-1) SALES AND PROFITABILITY ANALYSIS - What product categories to focus on?
+1) SALES AND PROFITABILITY - What product categories to focus on?
-2) ORDER AND SHIPPING ANALYSIS - Which regions/states/cities must see reduction in delivery time to increase sales?
+2) SHIPPING - Which regions/states/cities must see reduction in delivery time to increase sales?